jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - **Template's components**
   - `AWSTemplateFormatVersion`: Identifies the capabilities of the template "2010-09-09".
-  - Description: Comments about the template.
+  - **Description:** Comments about the template.
-  - Resources: Your AWS resources declared in the template.
+  - **Resources:** Your AWS resources declared in the template.
-  - Parameters: The dynamic inputs for your template.
+  - **Parameters:** The dynamic inputs for your template.
-  - Mappings: The static variables for your template.
+  - **Mappings:** The static variables for your template.
-  - Outputs: References to what has been created.
+  - **Outputs:** References to what has been created.
-  - Conditionals: List of conditions to perform resource creation.
+  - **Conditionals:** List of conditions to perform resource creation.
 - **Templates helpers**
   - References.
   - Functions.

+## 1.7.
+Input Parameters

+- Define **what data a pipeline action receives from a previous stage**.
+- They control how artifacts and metadata flow through the pipeline and ensure that each action has the information it needs to execute correctly.

 # 2. YAML